microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 _Definition_: ___Time___ is an integer-valued function on all quantum operations in a program (gates, measurements, qubits allocation/release).
 For each gate there is start and end times.
 For each qubit, there are times when the qubit is allocated and released.
 Start time of a gate cannot be less than allocation time of any of the qubits the gate uses.
- If two gates or measurements use the same qubit, one of the gates must have start time greater of equal than the end time of the other.
+ If two gates or measurements use the same qubit, one of the gates must have start time greater than or equal to the end time of the other.

 A sequentially executed quantum program can be assigned a trivial time function, when all quantum operations have